ctg123/ctg123/README.md

 - ❓ Ask me about anything related to Python automation and related technologies

-- ⚡ Fun fact: I am big book nerd and sports fan! 📚⚾
+- ⚡ Fun fact: I'm a big book nerd and sports fan! 📚⚾

 <br/>